dhsorens/cce-token-contract/README.md

 ## FA2 Functionality

 Users and token holders wishing to manage their tokens, i.e. with the `Transfer` or `Balance_of` functions, can query the project's FA2 contract and it functions as normal.

+# Contract Structures

+There are four primary contracts in this project.
+These are:
+1. `carbon.mligo` : the main, controller contract
+1. `carbon-fa2.mligo` : the contract that manages a project, including a project's different tokens, including NFTs
+1. `carbon-amm.mligo` : the contract that manages the carbon token market
+1. `life.mligo` : the contract that manages the LIFE token fa2 contract